Importing Your Previous Logbooks

 🇧🇷 Azul Linhas Aéreas

 Request your logbook by opening a Service Now request with Azul.
-Once you receive it, submit both the CSV and PDF files via the in-app Support Hub.
+Once you receive it, submit the CSV file.

 🇦🇪 Emirates